 You must file a claim whenever you obtain services from a Non-Plan Provider.
-See section V. Reimbursement and Claims Procedures .
+For more information.
+See section V. Reimbursement and Claims Procedures for more information.
 Member Cost Sharing amounts will apply as listed in your Schedule of Benefits.

-7. Services That Do Not Require a Referral
+8. Services That Do Not Require a Referral